 - Excess CRC incidence rates in US and Canada calculated as deviations from linear regressions based on the years preceding the institution of voluntary fortification (1986-1995 trend in US and 1986-1996 trend in Canada).
 A non-parametric loess smoother was fitted to the data and 95% CI bands were drawn by using PROC LOESS of SAS for Windows, version 9.1.2, with its default settings

-- Endoscopy rates (for US only based on the Centers for Disease Control and Prevention Prevention Behavior Risk Factor Surveillance System surveys) reported as percentage of respondents (no N given)
+- Endoscopy rates (for US only based on the CDC Prevention Behavior Risk Factor Surveillance System surveys) reported as percentage of respondents (no N given)

 - Parametric and non-parametric curve fitting procedures were done but neither could adequately capture the apparent sharp bends in the data associated with the implementation of folic acid fortification.